Indie and in debt

 You would need about 7000 streams just to pay an hour of minimum wage for a four piece band - Courtland Adams on the financial reality of streaming

-Tom Rich outlines the ambition clearly: release more music, start touring, and break onto national radio stations like BBC Radio 1, BBC Radio 6, and Radio X. It is a trajectory built on persistence as much as talent.
+Tom Rich outlines the bands future ambitions clearly: “release more music, start touring, and break onto national radio stations like BBC Radio 1, BBC Radio 6, and Radio X”.
+Which is a trajectory built on persistence as much as talent, with an extremely ambitious set of goals.

-These spaces, small stages, packed rooms, and late night encores, continue to define Polo Lounges journey.
-In an industry shaped by algorithms and streaming statistics, they are carving out a path built on real audiences and real experiences.
+Small stages, packed rooms, and late-night encores, continue to define Polo Lounges journey.
+In a difficult industry shaped by algorithms and streaming statistics, they are carving out a path built on real audiences and real experiences.

 For Polo Lounge, the road ahead is still being written.
 But if their early momentum is anything to go by, they are already on their way to becoming one of Kents most exciting new indie voices, one grassroots gig at a time.